starvagrant/toh/toh.markdown/amousenamedmargot.md

 "Yeah, I should stop and get gas."

-"Then you can tell me about your impossiblity."
+"Then you can tell me about your impossibility."

 Dr. Creed put down a lightly spotted paper bag onto the small table provided in the room.
-The bag did not contain food, but the closest fcisimle that could be found at this hour.
+The bag did not contain food, but the closest facsimile that could be found at this hour.
 Mouse was in the shower at the moment, but on the table was an open bottle of white win and the clear plastic cups so often find in motels.
-Only a small amount had been consumed in his absnce.
+Only a small amount had been consumed in his absence.
 Mouse must have picked it up at the gas station without his noticing.

 Dr. Creed sat down to collect his thoughts.
 How much of his story to relate?
 She seemed a sympathetic intellectual.
 But he thought he might pass on the confetti factory.
-Myabe if she stuck around for a while, he thought.
+Maybe if she stuck around for a while, he thought.
 He really wanted her input on one part of the story at a time, even though technically it was still in progress and he might never finish.

-The shower water had stoppped, and Mouse stepped into the room wrapped in two oversized towels.
+The shower water had stopped, and Mouse stepped into the room wrapped in two oversized towels.
 It appeared the motel had "one size fits all" large towels, and the one wrapped around her head looked about ready to fall off.

 Her legs looked as though she'd neglected to wash them for a moment, until Creed realized she must not have had a razor.

 "clothes?" she asked, pointing to the bag at Creed's feet.
-She must have forgotten to thake them into the shower.
+She must have forgotten to take them into the shower.
 He pushed the bag over towards her, and she bent over to pick it up. she was holding one towel in each hand, and the towel over her head fell to the floor.

 Creed went to pick it up, but she replied, "Leave that there.
 I'll be back for it.
-Crred let it lay, and started thinking about what he was going to say.
+Creed let it lay, and started thinking about what he was going to say.

-Not just to her, but his jouralist friend too.
+Not just to her, but his journalist friend too.
 Intelligent mutant bees.
 On film of course, but quite possibly a documentary.
 Anything was possible at this point.

-Marogt exited the bathroom and interrupted his thoughts.
+Margot exited the bathroom and interrupted his thoughts.

 "What are you smiling about?" she asked.